A clean look for the Nike Air Force 1 High this summer.

 This AF1 High gives you classic color placement, revealing a mostly white sneaker.
 The Swoosh on the sides, heel tab, outside tongue tag, strap, and outsoles are all “University Blue.”
 While the midsole appears to be aged yellow, the leather quality doesn’t look to be that of 40 years ago.
 Enthusiasts might complain, but ultimately these will get the job done in 2022.
 If you wear the same size as Mayor, DJ Clark Kent, Fat Joe, or maybe Nelly you might be out of luck.

 The Nike Air Force 1 High University Blue W was originally set to release in August 2022.
-After a small delay, they will now release on September 30th.
+After a few delays, they will now release on October 26th.
 It will drop at Nike and select retailers worldwide, online and in-store.
 Retail is set at $125, exclusively in women’s sizing.
 Are you going to cop?
 What other colorways do you want to see released?
 Keep it locked to our Twitter and Mobile App to stay up to date on future releases.
+For a full breakdown on the Nike Air Force 1 as a whole, its history, and more, check out our Nike Air Force 1 Buyers Guide!

 Images via Nike